 How to Handle a Tyre Blowout or Flat Tyre (Step-by-Step Guide)

 Getting a tyre blowout or flat tyre while driving can be highly dangerous and very scary.
 When a tyre blows, it will cause a large POP and instantly affect your steering and control over the vehicle.
 Tyre-related issues are a huge problem in the United Kingdom.
-Millions of drivers are at risk of a tyre blowout each year because of poorly maintained or underinflated tyres.
+Millions of drivers are at risk of a blowout each year because of poorly maintained or underinflated tyres.

-It’s impossible to practice and become “good” at dealing with tyre blowouts, but the difference between handling a tyre blowout the correct way and the incorrect way may be the difference between life and death.
-Dealing with a tyre blowout and safely regaining control is possible as long as you know what to do and what not to do.
+It’s impossible to practice and become “good” at dealing with tyre blowouts, but the difference between handling a blowout the correct way and the incorrect way may be the difference between life and death.
+Dealing with a blowout and safely regaining control is possible as long as you know what to do and what not to do.

 We’ll go through the DO’s and DON’Ts of handling a tyre blowout or flat tyre below.